aMOPel/godot-grid/README.md

   * support for hex grid
   * support for triangular grid
-  * support for clustering/culling to stop tiles not on screen and improve performance for huge grids
+  * support for isometric grid
   * you can open an issue if you're missing a feature

 ## Attributions